BerattCelikk/Prediction_Notes/Linear Regression/linear_code_explanation.md

 X = btc_data[['Days', 'MA_7', 'MA_30']]
 y = btc_data['Close']

-Key Point:
+Tips:

-Numerical Representation of Dates: Converting date values to a numerical value (days since the start) helps the model better understand time-related trends.
+Numerical Representation of Dates: Converting date values to a numerical form (days elapsed) helps the model better understand time-related trends.

-Independent and Dependent Variables: The dependent variable (y) is the Bitcoin closing price that the model will predict.
-The independent variables (X) are the number of days, the 7-day MA, and the 30-day MA.
+Independent and Dependent Variables: The target variable (y) is the Bitcoin closing price, while the independent variables (X) include the number of elapsed days, 7-day MA, and 30-day MA.

 ---

-4. Training the Linear Regression Model
+🧠 4.
+Training the Linear Regression Model

-Now we train our linear regression model.
-This model learns the relationships in our data and prepares to predict future prices.
+We train our linear regression model using the prepared data.
+This model learns the relationships in our data and is ready to predict future prices.

 # Create the linear regression model
 model = LinearRegression()
 model.fit(X, y)  # Train the model

-Key Point:
+Tips:

-Advantages of Linear Regression: As a simple and fast model, linear regression performs well, especially when there is a linear relationship.
+Advantages of Linear Regression: A simple and fast model, linear regression performs well when there is a linear relationship present.

-Model Training: The fit() function allows the model to learn patterns in the data.
-During training, the model learns the relationship between independent and dependent variables from historical data.
+Model Training: The fit() function allows the model to learn patterns from the data.
+During training, the model understands the relationship between independent and dependent variables.

 ---

-5. Predicting Future Prices
+📅 5.
+Predicting Future Prices

-After training the model, we predict Bitcoin prices for the next 7 days.
+After training, we predict Bitcoin prices for the next 7 days.

 # Get the numerical representation of the last day
 last_day = btc_data['Days'].max()